swsnu/swppfall2018/project/projectproposal.md

 - what the system would do
 - how you will test and demo the system

 Send your proposal in pdf or doc to swpp-staff at spl.snu.ac.kr via email.
-The proposal is due 9:00PM, 9/19 (Wed).

 Please write your proposal in *English*!